FormidableLabs/victory/README.md

 ## Victory Native

-Want to use `Victory` with React Native?
-Check out [victory-native](https://github.com/FormidableLabs/victory-native);
 Victory Native shares most of its code with Victory, and has a nearly identical API!
+To learn more, check out the [Victory Native package REAMDE](./packages/victory-native/README.md).

 ## [Contributing](CONTRIBUTING.md)